Adult Autism Assessments

 Stage 2 - Autism Full Assessment

-This assessment will involve asking you and who you bring with you a variety of questions about your early development and your current functioning.
-You will have opportunities to ask questions and importantly as many breaks as necessary to support you through the process.
-A diagnosis is not a medical examination.
+You will have opportunities to ask questions and will be able to take as many breaks as necessary to support you through the process A diagnosis is not a medical examination.
 You will not be examined physically and will not be asked to provide samples, such as blood.

 Assessing you and what does this look like?